-There are also areas with restricted enrollment, which include Apprentice Related Instruction, Building Technology, (taught at the Arizona Correctional Training Facility) and Fire Science courses (taught for local firefighters).
+There are also areas with restricted enrollment, which include Apprentice Related Instruction and Fire Science courses (taught for local firefighters).
 The Skill Center also teaches building occupations.

 In addition to those programs, individual courses are open to any student and are taught under the following prefixes: